The Kindle Paperwhite Screen

 When describing the screen, users note that it seems very white, almost like paper, and the letters look like they’re floating on the display.
 The contrast of the fonts against the display is darker, too, resulting in a superior reading experience.

 The Kindle was one of the first widely available commercial e-readers to use e-ink in its screen display.
 E-ink is fundamentally different from an LCD screen, such as laptop, smartphone, and computer screens.

 With e-ink, thousands of microcapsules of ink are held between two layers of polymer.
 Reversing the electronic charge changes the capsules from positive to negative, which changes the color from light to dark and, ultimately, results in the display on the screen.

-E-ink requires little power, which is why the Kindle battery can hold a charge for up to two months with 30 minutes of reading per day and minimal wireless use.
+E-ink requires little power, which is why the Kindle battery can hold a charge for up to two months with 30 minutes of reading per day and the light set at 10.